Victorian Railways fixed wheel passenger carriages: Preservation

-Compared to the huge number of cars that were constructed, only a handful have survived with preservation railways (not counting the plethora of privately owned bodies around country Victoria, used as barns and the like).
+Compared to the huge number of cars that were constructed, only a handful have survived with preservation railways, including some of the plethora of privately owned bodies around country Victoria, used as barns and the like.
+Not including the Z Vans, which there would be easily 100 or more in private ownership there are a few workman sleepers and other types including WK, Y, YZ, & ZH still in existence.